 A two-day workshop focused on the sound environments around the brown coal industry in Most Basin (North Bohemia).
 We used both listening and making field recordings.
 We also used photography and writing to compare the differences between the sound, visual and language perspectives on the area. …

 vernissage: Thursday March 31 opening performance by Martin Zet …

 Photographer: Dagmar Šubrtová Jihlava, 31 March 2016 to 29 May 2016 Vysočina Regional Gallery …

 A tour of Duchcov with the historian of the town’s Municipal Museum, Jiří Wolf, who will provide an introduction to the town’s history, including its Baroque spaces, the city fortifications, sacred locations, and locations of dread. …

 We would like to express our thanks to all who have supported and contributed to the expeditions in Northern Bohemia and Iceland.
 To mark the end of traveling around the open pits we are organizing an informal meeting in the Osek Monastery on September 25 (starting at 5pm).
 It would be a pleasure if you could join us.
 The event will look back at the three-week-long Czech expedition program, including a presentation of the Icelandic expedition by means of photographs by its participants. …

-Dům umění Ústí nad Labem September – October 2016 http://duul.ujep.cz/ in process An exhibition and symposium created within the framework of the international transdisciplinary project Frontiers of Solitude …
+Dům umění Ústí nad Labem September – October 2016 http://duul.ujep.cz/ in progress An exhibition and symposium created within the framework of the international transdisciplinary project Frontiers of Solitude. …